DejasDejas/Liver_cirrhosis_prediction/README.md

 Liver_cirrhosis_prediction
 ==============================

-use xgboost to predict liver cirrhosis in a patient based on certain lifestyle and health conditions of a patients.
+Use xgboost to predict liver cirrhosis in a patient based on certain lifestyle and health conditions of a patients.

 Project Organization
 ------------